frontendev/recruitment/wordpress/01-weather-shortcode/README.md

 `[finder_weather city="Sydney"]`

-The shortcode will need to display a table with the following information for 5 days:
+The shortcode will need to display a table with the following information for 5 days from the current date:

 * Day
 * Forecast and temperature